Naples Food Tour – Best Local Food & Restaurants

 The History of Neapolitan Food Culture

 Today, Neapolitan food culture is protected with fierce civic pride.
 The Associazione Verace Pizza Napoletana has codified the rules of authentic Neapolitan pizza into a document of almost constitutional seriousness.
-The ragù Napoletano recipe has been passed down through generations of grandmothers who guard their specific proportions with something approaching territorial aggression.
+The ragù Napoletano recipe gets passed down through generations of grandmothers who guard their specific proportions with something approaching territorial aggression.
 Eating in Naples is never just about nutrition — it is always about identity, memory, and belonging.

 Must-Try Foods in Naples